-The Big Creek Hydroelectric Project has received a National Historic Preservation Act (NHPA), Section 106 review (See Attachment 4) (SHPO Review No.: 2018-342) which found the Project actions would result in no historic properties affected (36 CFR 800.4(d)).
+The Big Creek Hydroelectric Project has received National Historic Preservation Act (NHPA), Section 106 reviews (See Attachments 4 and 5) (SHPO Review Nos.: 2018-342 and 2020-131) which found the Project actions would result in no historic properties affected (36 CFR 800.4(d)).
+The closest historical building on the National Register is the old Big Creek Commissary located on Guard Station Forest Service property.
+There are no historical sites on the Project or Big Creek Lodge sites.